Debojyoti91/NYC-Mobility-Trends-Data-Analysis/README.md

 - Libraries: Pandas, NumPy, Matplotlib, Seaborn, Folium for visualization.
 - Jupyter Notebooks for interactive development.

+## Project Contents
+- `Uber_data_analysis.ipynb`: A Jupyter notebook containing the detailed data analysis, visualizations, and insights.
+- `Uber_analysis.pptx`: A PowerPoint presentation summarizing the key findings and recommendations.

 ## Findings
 Key insights include the identification of a peak activity window around 6 PM, progressive activity increase from noon to evening, and variations in activity levels throughout the month and on weekends.